 "Effectively, this deal represents the pupil acquiring the teacher's company and will give the Knight team control of the new entity," Stifel Transportation & Logistics Research Group analyst John Larkin said in a note.

 "Swift appears to have struggled with the retirement of its founder and spiritual leader, Jerry Moyes. ...
 Kevin Knight will be in a strong position to provide strategic leadership of the combined entity."

 Baird Equity Research analyst Benjamin Hartford said the deal combines Swift's scale in both truckload and intermodal and Knight's industry-leading operating margins and capital returns.

-The deal, creating the biggest truckload operator in North America, comes days after rival Schneider National Inc (SNDR.N) listed after an IPO that raised about $550 million.
+The deal, which would create the biggest truckload operator in North America, came days after rival Schneider National Inc went public in an IPO that raised about $550 million.

 Under the deal, each Swift share will be converted into 0.72 shares of the new company through a reverse stock split.
 Each Knight share will be exchanged for one share of the new company.

 The transaction values each Swift share at $22.07, a 10 percent premium to its closing price on Friday.